shmanny/iOS-Coding-Challenge/README.md

 #### Optional
 1. The movie detail screen should allow users to like/unlike the movie
 1. Liked movies should be saved between launches of the app
+1. Add an extra screen, either through tab view or other, to allow users to view their favorited movies

 #### Guidelines